-Spectra Packaging is undertaking an expansion of its existing facility in Sparrowhawk near Halesworth, Suffolk, UK, in order to meet the increasing demand for its packaging products.
+Spectra Packaging has expanded its existing facility in Sparrowhawk near Halesworth, Suffolk, UK, to address the increasing demand for its packaging products.

 Spectra Packaging’s Suffolk plant expansion details

 The investment in the Suffolk site forms part of Spectra’s long-term plan for future growth.